Written byRyone Visscher

 After attempting the above-mentioned solutions to fix the issue of an unrecognized USB drive how do we check to see if it is detected on the physical level even though it may still be logically corrupt?
 Download install and launch iBoysoft Mac Data Recovery on your Mac and see if it is detected by iBoysoft Data Recovery.

-If your USB drive is recognized by iBoysoft Data Recovery all you need to do is follow the wizard to recover data from your USB flash drive and then reformat it afterward in order to reset the file system.
+If your USB drive is recognized by iBoysoft Data Recovery all you need to do is follow the wizard to recover lost data from your USB flash drive and then reformat it afterward in order to reset the file system.

 If your USB drive is not detected by iBoysoft Data Recovery as well as your Apple's OS send it to a local expert for repair on the physical level.